Jair Bolsonaro: Christianity and secularism

 Bolsonaro is a member of the Catholic Church (while his wife and one of his sons are Evangelical Christians) and is registered as one with the Superior Electoral Court.
-In 2016 he had himself baptized along with three of his sons Flávio, Carlos and Eduardo, in the Jordan River by a Pentecostal church.
+In 2016, he was re-baptized along with three of his sons, Flávio, Carlos and Eduardo, in the Jordan River by a member of a Pentecostal church.
 The sociologist Christina Vital of the Fluminense Federal University stated that this act was more than an expression of conversion to Evangelicalism and was meant to create an ambiguous religious identity, through which the Bolsonaro family could appeal to the various groups of voters.

 Bolsonaro reportedly attended a Baptist church for 10 years.
 In a 2017 speech, Bolsonaro stated, "God above everything.
 There is no such thing as a secular state.
 The state is Christian, and any minority that is against this has to change, if they can."
 He later evolved his position to keeping the country a secular state during the first round of the Brazilian presidential elections: "We are going to make a government for everyone, regardless of religion.
 Even for atheists.
-We have almost 5% of atheists in Brazil, and they have the same needs that others have."
+We have almost 5% atheists in Brazil, and they have the same needs that others have."